-- Of the 12 cases with a food history of seafood consumption, 11 had consumed New Zealand sourced seafood and 1 consumed seafood sourced overseas.
+- Of the 15 cases with a food history of seafood consumption, 14 consumed New Zealand sourced seafood and 1 consumed seafood sourced overseas.
 Two cases had no food history of seafood consumption.

-- 3 people had to be treated in hospital.
+- Of the 17 cases, 4 people had to be treated in hospital.

-- 6 were reported as Māori, 5 were European or other, and 3 were Pacific peoples.
+- Of the 17 cases, 9 were reported as Māori, 5 were European and other, and 3 were Pacific peoples.